Cookies on the SIM Sherpa website

 at SMARTY.co.uk

-Just like with coverage, we can’t do speed tests all over the country.
-However, we did a few checks to compare speeds on SMARTY vs Three in urban and rural areas.
+Just like we can’t test every inch of the UK for coverage, we can’t do speed tests everywhere.
+But, we checked speeds on SMARTY vs Three directly in the same urban and rural locations.

-That's like decent fibre-to-the-cabinet home broadband and easily let you stream HD videos.
+That's like decent fibre-to-the-cabinet home broadband and easily lets you stream HD videos.
 The result puts SMARTY in second place (alongside Three) for data speeds in the UK.

 Useful link: SMARTY's promise not to slow you down